Day 1: Casablanca – Rabat ( 1 hour drive). (Driving times don’t include the various stops along the way).

 Day 8: Marrakech.

 Should time allow for it, we recommend spending the morning visiting some of the gardens that made the ‘red city famous’.
 The Almohad dynasty of 12th century built most of them.
 Agdal gardens, south of the city was where the waters from the Atlas Mountains were converged by ingenious Arab engineers.
 They also created Menara gardens with its ornate pavilion overlooking the waters, still a favorite of marrakchi families for picnic on Sundays.
 One other garden belonged to a painter who had fallen in love with Marrakech in the 1920’s and decided to create his own version of paradise on earth.
 Majorelle Gardens were subsequently acquired by Yves Saint Laurent and then made available to the general public.
-They are best visited early in the morning before they become overcrowded.
+Nowadays they require booking in advance.

 Or perhaps you fancy a Moroccan hammam ( steam bath) and body scrub with the locals in one of the dozens well- kept public baths scattered around the Medina.
 If you still have the energy, the village of Imlil, an hour drive from the city, offers tremendous trekking opportunities for a few hours or a full day.